Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

     ![S_BGM C_C106 segment](../../Assets/Screenshots/EDI/Operation/ExportDefBGM_C106.png "[S_BGM  C_C106 segment]")

 3. Check the specification for the fields that are required to be filled.
-In most cases, you must fill the *1004* field (Document identifier).
-This is a dynamic value with predefined codes for the document type.
+In most cases, you must fill the document number in the *1004* field (Document identifier).
+This is a numerical value that must be unique.
+For this reason, it is to be determined dynamically by a data source mapping.

 4. Click the ![Add string attribute](../../Assets/Icons/Plus08.png "[Add string attribute]") button at the end of the *D_1004* row.
      - At the end of the *D_1004* row the ![Delete attribute](../../Assets/Icons/Trash10.png "[Delete attribute]")(Delete attribute) button is available only, with which you can remove your new entry.
     - The *S_BGM C_C106* segment is now highlighted with a small black border.
 This indicates that the segment contains data.
     - The string attribute has been marked for a later data mapping.

+6. Click the [SAVE] button to save the message structure.
+    The *Exporter definitions* list is displayed.

 5. If desired, check whether the string attribute has been really marked for a later data mapping.
 For detailed information, see [Map attributes](./04_ManageDataSources.md#map-attributes).
-    The EDI Export BGM/C106/1004 *Destination attribute* has been added to the attributes to be mapped later.
+    The EDI Export BGM/C106/1004 *Destination attribute* has been added to the attributes to be mapped later or directly afterwards, if desired.

     ![Map attributes](../../Assets/Screenshots/EDI/Operation/ExportDefBGM_C106Mapping.png "[Map Attributes]")

-6. Click the [SAVE] button.

 ## Specify message dates

 Each invoice can have a lot of different dates, for example the invoice date, the expected delivery date, the tax point date, and much more.
 The Actindo EDIFACT message structure contains only one BTM segment in the raw state.
 However, for many business partners, multiple BTM segments must be completed.
-As soon as you have specified one value in a BTM segment, a further BTM segment is added automatically.
+As soon as you have specified one value in a BTM segment, a further BTM segment is added automatically so that you can specify as much BTM segments as your business partner require.

 #### Prerequisites